Exploring Modular Homes as Rentals: A Lucrative Opportunity for Property Investors?

 While modular homes present an attractive investment opportunity, they also come with challenges:

-Perception Issues: There's a lingering perception that modular homes are of lower quality than traditional homes, which can affect rental desirability and value.
+There's a lingering perception that modular homes are of lower quality than traditional homes, which can affect rental desirability and value.
+Educating tenants and using high-quality finishes can mitigate this.

-Zoning and Regulatory Challenges: Navigating zoning laws and building codes can be more complex for modular homes, as regulations vary widely across regions.
+Navigating zoning laws and building codes can be more complex for modular homes, as regulations vary widely across regions.
+For rezoning insights, refer to Cost to Rezone Commercial to Residential or understand What's the Difference Between Residential and Commercial Zones.